Skip to main content

 • Steam Workshop support allows for retro mods, enhancing the overall experience.

-• The mix of tactical RPG and traditional JRPG elements keeps the gameplay fresh and engaging.
+• The mix of tactical RPG and traditional JRPG elements keeps the gameplay engaging and fresh.

-• The emulation quality has some issues, particularly with sound and occasional crashes.
+• The emulation quality is inconsistent, with some sound issues and glitches in the launcher.

 • The game lacks permadeath, which some players feel diminishes the challenge.